-- 200 g (1 cup) sugar
+- 200 grams (1 cup) sugar

-- 100 g (1 stick, minus 1 tbsp) butter, softened
+- 100 grams (1/2 cup minus 1 tablespoon) unsalted butter, softened

-- 125 g (1/2 cup) fromage blanc or plain yogurt
+- 125 grams (1/2 cup) plain yogurt or fromage blanc

-- 4 eggs
+- 4 organic eggs

-- 150 g (1 1/4 cup) flour
+- 150 grams (1 1/4 cups) flour

-- 2 tsp baking powder
+- 2 teaspoons baking powder

-Preheat the oven to 180°C (350°F).
-Line a 25-cm (10”) cake pan with parchment paper.
-I used a square 23-cm (9”) baking dish for easier sharing.
+- Preheat the oven to 180°C (350°F).
+Line a 25-cm (10-inch) cake pan with parchment paper.
+I used a square 23-cm (9-inch) baking dish for easier sharing.

-In a large mixing bowl or in a food processor, combine the sugar and butter.
+- In a large mixing bowl or in a food processor, combine the sugar and butter.
 Mix until white and fluffy.
 Add in the fromage blanc and the eggs one by one, mixing well between each addition.
 Add in the cocoa powder mixture and mix again.

 - In a medium bowl, combine the flour with the baking powder, salt, and coconut flakes.
 Add the flour mixture into the batter, and mix until just combined.
 Try not to overmix.